 A Small Business Advantage on Amazon?

-Not every seller solution Amazon introduced in 2021 solely resulted in their own expansion and gain.
-A partnered test pilot program of Amazon Lending in September promises to drive small business expansion through short term loans of up to $100,000 for qualified sellers with a standard APR of 8 to 9 percent, while a $100 Million small business investment during Prime Day 2021 resulted in reported sales of over $11 Billion— and a 12 percent revenue increase for Marketplace sellers.
+A partnered test pilot program of Amazon Lending in September 2021 promises to drive small business expansion through short-term loans of up to $100,000 for qualified sellers with a standard APR of 8 to 9%, while a $100 million small business investment during Prime Day 2022 resulted in reported sales of over $12 billion — and an 11.7% revenue increase for Marketplace sellers.

 You can't necessarily fight Amazon's system.
 But understanding its system can sometimes mean fighting your own limitations as a brand.